qzaidi/qzaidi.github.com/_posts/2026-02-12-running-openclaw-on-a-vps-my-ai-assistant-setup.md

 - "Read it to me [URL]" → it fetches and converts to speech using gTTS (supports Urdu, Arabic, Persian, English)
 - "Book a Snapp" → books cab rides via CLI
 - "Take a note: [content]" → saves to weekly notes system
-- "Check tweets" → fetches and summarizes X/Twitter threads
+- "Check tweets" → fetches and summarizes X/Twitter threads.
+Sometimes, post a tweet by speaking into whatsapp.
 - "HN" → sends top 10 Hacker News stories
 - Prayer times, Hijri date conversion, Persian audio transcription